media-kit/media-kit/README.md

 - Theming:
   - No theming applicable.

+### Next steps

+This guide follows a tutorial-like structure & covers nearly all features that [package:media_kit](https://github.com/alexmercerind/media_kit) offers.
+However, it is _not complete_ by any means.
+You are free to improve this page & add more documentation, which newcomers may find helpful.
+The following places can help you learn more:

+- [API reference](https://pub.dev/documentation/media_kit/latest/media_kit/media_kit-library.html) can be helpful for diving into deeper specifics.
+- [source-code of the demo application](https://github.com/alexmercerind2/media_kit-private/tree/main/media_kit_test/lib/tests) offers some complete code samples.
+- In-code comments & docstrings happen to be the most updated source of knowledge.

 ## Goals

 [package:media_kit](https://github.com/alexmercerind/media_kit) is a library for Flutter & Dart which **provides video & audio playback**.